John Hackleman (Hawaiian Kempo Founder) --> Rick Metzler (Hawaiian Kempo, Eskrima & Eskrido)

 The Pit was started in 1986 in Woodland Hills California because we wanted to create a place for people to learn a no nonsense martial art and conditioning program.
 Some of the world's best fighters have trained at The Pit including our own Chuck Liddell.
 All that is asked is that you give our Hawaiian Kempo and The Pit the respect and loyalty it gives you.
 Confidence, loyalty, and humility are what I expect from all of our students".

-Kumu Rick Metzler is a 5th Degree Blackbelt in Hawaiian Kempo under the world-renowned fighter & mixed martial arts trainer, Grandmaster John Hackleman.
-Kumu Rick is also a Blackbelt in Doce Pares Eskrima (Filipino stick & knife fighting) & a Blackbelt in Doce Pares Eskrido (Filipino stick submissions) under the Current & 5 Time World Champion Full-Contact stick fighter & Grandmaster Guro Anthony Kleeman.
+Kumu Rick Metzler is a 5th Degree Blackbelt in The Pit's Hawaiian Kempo under the world-renowned fighter & mixed martial arts trainer, Grandmaster John Hackleman.
+Kumu Rick is also a 3rd Degree Blackbelt in Cacoy Doce Pares Eskrima (Filipino stick & knife fighting) & 3rd Degree Blackbelt in Cacoy Doce Pares Eskrido (Filipino stick submissions) under the Current & 5 Time World Champion Full-Contact stick fighter & Grandmaster Guro Anthony Kleeman.

 The Pit Malibu brings it back to Southern California where it all began.
 As the only teaching Pit Blackbelt to come out of the of the Original Pit and in a community that has played such an influential role in Rick's life, The Pit-Malibu is THE place to be training for children and adults alike.